simsoba-research/simsoba-research.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Tutor – Big Data Master’s Program"
+title: "Mathematics and Physics Teacher"
 collection: teaching
-venue: "École Polytechnique de Lomé, Togo"
+venue: "Public High Schools"
+location: "Kara, Togo"
-date: 2023-01-01
+date: 2019-01-01
 ---

-**Graduate Tutoring (Volunteer)**
-*École Polytechnique de Lomé — 2023*

-Provided tutorial instruction in **inferential statistics** and **optimization** to first-year Master’s students enrolled in the Big Data program.
+Delivered secondary-level instruction in **mathematics and physics**, with a strong emphasis on **conceptual understanding**, **analytical reasoning**, and **systematic problem-solving**.
+Teaching activities were aligned with national curricula and examination standards.

-### Inferential Statistics
+### Mathematics
+- Probability and combinatorics
+- Set theory and methods of mathematical proof
-- Hypothesis testing and confidence intervals
+- Polynomial, rational, and homographic functions
-- Parameter estimation and likelihood-based inference
+- Limits, continuity, and differentiability
-- Sampling distributions and asymptotic results
+- Arithmetic and geometric sequences
+- Complex numbers

-### Optimization
+### Physics
+- Kinematics and Newtonian dynamics
+- Free fall and motion under gravity
+- Mechanical oscillations and waves
-- Unconstrained and constrained optimization
+- Electrostatics and electric circuits
-- Lagrange multipliers and KKT conditions
+- AC and RLC circuits
-- Gradient-based optimization
-- Convex optimization fundamentals
+- Thermodynamics (ideal gases)